backtrace-labs/umash/README.md

 This C library has also been ported to little-endian aarch64 with the crypto extensions (`-march=armv8-a+crypto`).
-On the Apple M1's 3.2 GHz performance cores, the port computes the same function as the x86-64 implementation at a peak throughput of 16 byte/cycle.
+On the Apple M1's 3.2 GHz performance cores, the port computes the same function as the x86-64 implementation, at a peak throughput of 16 byte/cycle (49.2 GiB/s).

 Unlike most other non-cryptographic hash functions ([CLHash](https://github.com/lemire/clhash) and